jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 |phase_7| |disabled| |error| |naming|

-This rule checks for valid prefixes on generate identifiers.
+This rule checks for valid prefixes on generate parameter identifiers.
 The default generate prefix is *gv\_*.

 |configuring_prefix_and_suffix_rules_link|